Hereditary politicians: Difference from political dynasty

 The current General Secretary of the Chinese Communist Party, Xi Jinping, is both a member of the Princeling and the second red generation.
 Xi's father, Xi Zhongxun was considered as the first generation of Chinese leadership which he served as the vice premier.
 Xi's rise in political power was said to be supported by the princeling and the second red generation faction.
 However, unexpectedly, Xi had been reported to distance himself from those factions by expanding "commoners" within his new political team.
 There are only two people (Xi and Zhang Youxia) who are descendants of the second-generation red among the 25 members of the CCP Politburo.

-Current Chinese Premier Li Keqiang was once deemed as the most potential successor of former CCP General Secretary Hu Jintao.
+Former Chinese Premier Li Keqiang was once deemed as the most potential successor of former CCP General Secretary Hu Jintao.
 However, Li did not succeed because he does not have a deeply-rooted political family background.
 On the other hand, Xi Jinping became the successor of Mr. Hu with the support of a strong political network which he inherited from his father, Xi Zhongxun, who had been a senior political leader for more than 50 years.

 The history of China’s aristocratic class can be traced back to the period when China was under the control of Mao Zedong.
 Mao's army received a lot of aid from the south; one significant example was the southern general, Ye Jianying.
 During the conflict between Zhang's Fourth Front Army and Mao's First Front Army, Ye warned Mao in advance that Zhang Guotao is planning to overthrow Mao.
 Later on, during the Long March Ye came to aid Moa by assisting Liu Bocheng in directing the crossing of the Yangtze river without losing a man.
 Mao highly appreciated his contributions to the Chinese Communist Party.
 In return for Ye's contributions, Mao protected Ye during the Cultural Revolution and gave him a lot of political power.
 Ye was said to have 'paved the way for the country's move to a more market-oriented economy and created a political dynasty that still plays kingmaker'.
 Ye was described as having the ability to 'influence national policy and protect its sprawling business empire in southern China.’
 Ye Jianying's political influence continued even after his death as his children had high influences on the Chinese politics.
 One concrete example was when his children ‘attempted to help block a vocal advocate economic change from joining the CCP Politburo Standing Committee because it was not attentive to their interest.’